atomoxetine/nvim/README.md

 ### Introduction

-This is a minimal config designed to run on old spec PCs, but still be able to achieve IDE like features, like code completion, diagnostics and actions.
+This is a minimal config designed to run on old spec PCs, but still being able to achieve IDE like features, like code completion, diagnostics and actions.

 This config works best in kitty terminal with Nerd Font Fira Code (or other nerd fonts).

-It also include keybinds of my own likings, like SPC+w for window manipulation instead of C-w and SPC+p, SPC+y, SPC+d for saving to system clipboard (plus), the usual p, y, d for saving to neovim clipboard registers (unnamed) and SPC+e to open the file explorer (Lexplore or Nvim-Tree).
+It also includes keybinds of my own likings, like SPC+w for window manipulation instead of C-w and SPC+p, SPC+y, SPC+d for saving to system clipboard (plus), the usual p, y, d for saving to neovim clipboard registers (unnamed) and SPC+e to open the file explorer (Lexplore or Nvim-Tree).